This page provides an overview of what to expect on the day you take the National Assessment Collaboration (NAC) Examination.

 As part of the exam process, you agree not to disseminate or reveal to others the examination materials and content.
 This means that you cannot discuss or disclose exam content (including patient portrayals and findings, oral questions, cases, etc.) at any time in any way even after the examination ends.

-Examples of breaches in confidentiality include:
+Examples of breaches in confidentiality include, but are not limited to:

 - Comparing patient responses with your colleagues